When you need to take medicines abroad, it’s worth planning ahead. Some drugs are restricted. You might need a doctor’s letter or export licence.

 Most people going on a 2 week holiday won’t need to do anything special.

-In the NHS, your doctor can only prescribe a limited amount of any drug.
-If you’re going away for more than 3 months, make sure you'll be able to get any medicines you need in the country you’re going to.
+Doctors can only prescribe a limited amount of any drug in the NHS.
+So if you’re going away for more than 3 months, make sure you'll be able to get any medicines you need in the country you’re going to.

-For most of the medicines you can buy in a chemist, there are no restrictions on what you can take out of the UK.
+For most of the medicines you can buy in a pharmacy, there are no restrictions on what you can take out of the UK.
 But some countries have restrictions on the type and amount of medicines you can take in.
+This usually applies to drugs that can cause addiction or other problems such as:

 The restrictions vary a lot between countries.
-They might include some drugs that you can buy in the UK, such as painkillers containing codeine.
-They're also likely to include controlled medicines, such as morphine and drugs that you need to have by injection.
+Some countries might include some drugs that you can buy in the UK, such as painkillers containing codeine.

 The Home Office recommends that you check with the country’s embassy or High Commission about any restrictions they have.